PyGreSQL/PyGreSQL/docs/contents/tutorial.rst

 .. py:currentmodule:: pg

-The first thing you need to do anything with your PostgreSQL database is to create a database connection.
+Before doing anything else, it's necessary to create a database connection.

 To do this, simply import the :class:`DB` wrapper class and create an instance of it, passing the necessary connection parameters, like this::